mojaloop/auth-service/src/README.md

   > there is one extra file kept outside! : `/ambient.d.ts`.
 More info about below.

 - `src/interface` is where the `Swagger` OpenAPI definitions reside
+- `src/domain` mirrors structure of `server/handlers` and is used to separate business logic
 - `src/model` is used to separate the domain code
 - `src/server` the HTTP @hapi server setup
   > [/src/server/README.md](server/README.md)